 A guide to Independence.
 All you need to know for a better future.

-This site is in support of Wales Independence, that Wales economy, environment and the welfare of its people,will be maximised by Wales able to make it's own policies and utilise its considerable resources.
-The posts will emphasise this as well as challenging the myths and negatives surrounding Independence.
+This site is in support of Wales Independence, that Wales economy, environment and the welfare of its people,will be maximised by Wales making its own policies and utilise its considerable resources.
+The posts will challenge the myths and negatives surrounding Independence.
 Some posts are a big read, but stick at it, you may be surprised at what you find.
-If at the end, you are more enlightened, even with more questions, they will have done their job.

 Independent Wales.
 Currency, debt and Wales Central Bank.( and the other stuff ).